 The first organizational meeting of the ASAA was held in Calgary on March 17, 1956.
-The first meeting was inspired by the desire to have a Provincial Championship in high school boys Basketball and the realization that it was time to establish a structure for the overall coordination of school sport in the province.
-Out of that meeting came the first Provincial Basketball Tournament as well as the constitution that has been the cornerstone for growth and development of the ASAA for over 62 years.
+The first meeting was inspired by the desire to have a provincial championship in high school boys basketball and the realization that it was time to establish a structure for the overall coordination of school sport in the province.
+Out of that meeting came the first provincial basketball tournament as well as the constitution that has been the cornerstone for growth and development of the ASAA for over 65 years.

 The activities sponsored by the ASAA have continued to grow in accordance with the consistent increase in membership (schools).
-The participation in boys Basketball continued to increase and girls began to compete at the Provincial level in 1960.
+The participation in boys basketball continued to increase and girls began to compete at the provincial level in 1960.
 By 1966, both boys and girls were competing in A, B and C divisions.
-Track and field was the second activity sponsored by the Association with the first Provincial competition held on a horse track in Stettler in 1958.
-Badminton was added to the schedule of Provincial events in 1963 and soon after, in 1964, the first ASAA Volleyball competition was held.
-It was not until 1968 that Cross Country was hosted, bringing the total number of activities to five
+Track and field was the second activity sponsored by the Association with the first provincial competition held on a horse track in Stettler in 1958.
+Badminton was added to the schedule of provincial events in 1963 and soon after, in 1964, the first ASAA volleyball competition was held.
+It was not until 1968 that cross country was hosted, bringing the total number of activities to five.

-In 1970, gymnastics was held in Calgary, followed in 1971 by Wrestling and in 1977 by Curling.
-By 1983, there was a demand for Golf and Cheerleading Provincials, so those two sports were adopted by the ASAA.
-Football was added in 1985 but Gymnastics was eliminated in 1989.
-In 1995, girls Wrestling was introduced on a two-year trial basis and became permanent in 1997.
-The first ASAA Provincial Rugby championship was held in June 2006, and in April 2010, the ASAA introduced Team Handball, bringing the total number of activities to twelve.
-In May 2011, the ASAA added 6-man Football to its list of sports, expanding our growth in Football.
+In 1970, gymnastics was held in Calgary, followed in 1971 by wrestling and in 1977 by curling.
+By 1983, there was a demand for golf and cheerleading provincials, so those two sports were adopted by the ASAA.
+Football was added in 1985 but gymnastics was eliminated in 1989.
+In 1995, girls wrestling was introduced on a two-year trial basis and became permanent in 1997.
+The first ASAA provincial rugby championship was held in June 2006, and in April 2010, the ASAA introduced team handball, bringing the total number of activities to twelve.
+In May 2011, the ASAA added 6-man football to its list of sports, and in December 2018 rugby 7's was added.

 As the number of activities increased, there was a growing need for changes in policy, communication, organization and public relations.
-In 1970, each activity appointed a Commissioner as a resource person, resulting in a continual upgrading of the caliber of Provincial competitions.
-In 1974, four levels of classification were set up for Volleyball and Basketball based on the size of the participating schools.
-In 1984, the original geographical structure of 10 Zones was reduced to eight - two urban and six rural.
+In 1970, each activity appointed a commissioner as a resource person, resulting in a continual upgrading of the caliber of provincial competitions.
+In 1974, four levels of classification were set up for volleyball and basketball based on the size of the participating schools.
+In 1984, the original geographical structure of ten zones was reduced to eight - two urban and six rural.

-In 2008, the ASAA created the Alberta Interscholastic Athletic Administrators Association, a professional development organization offering education and certification for school athletic administrators - a first in Canada.
+In 2008, the ASAA created the Alberta Interscholastic Athletic Administrators Association (AIAAA), a professional development organization offering education and certification for school athletic administrators - a first in Canada.
 In 2011, the ASAA created Canada's first online coach education program and has continued to expand the number and scope of course offerings since that time.
 Then, in 2015, the ASAA partnered with Special Olympics Alberta to pilot the first official Special Olympics Unified Sports® program in Canada.